Indian Economic Service: History

 The Indian Economic Service was introduced by Prime Minister Jawaharlal Nehru for formulating and implementing economic policies and programmes in India.
 The initial steps towards formation of service can be traced to 1952.
 A Committee under V. T. Krishnamachari submitted a report in September 1953, recommending the formation of a service to be known as the Statistical and Economic Advisory Service.
 On the contrary, Prasanta Mahalanobis did not favour the idea of a combined Statistical and Economic Advisory Service.

 The Cabinet in its meeting held on 12 February 1958 decided that two separate services should be formed; a Statistical Service and other an Economic Service.
 The Indian Economic Service was constituted on 1 November 1961 and the Service Rules were notified on the same date.
 The actual operationalization of service took place in 1964.

 Until 2009, the post of Chief Economic Advisor to the Government of India was a Union Public Service Commission appointment and until the 1970s almost all CEAs were members of the Indian Economic Service.

 Recruitment

 The UPSC conducts a separate Economics Service exam.
 The minimum eligibility criterion is a post graduate degree in Economics and allied subjects.

-Various Grades in the IES
+Position

+International equivalency

+The Indian Economic Service is analogous and equivalent to services to other countries like Government Economic Service (UK), Economics and Social Science Services Group (Canada).

 Training

-The direct recruits undergo a comprehensive probationary training comprising various phases ranging from Foundation Course (along with All India Services and Central Civil Services) to Applied Economics at the Institute of Economic Growth (IEG).
+The direct recruits undergo a comprehensive probationary training comprising various phases ranging from Foundation Course (along with All India Services and Central Civil Services) to Applied economics at the Institute of Economic Growth (IEG).
 The training programme also comprises various attachments with institutions of repute all across the country.
 The training course also has international attachment with Civil Service College, Singapore.